top of page

 This approach can help with:

 Emotion-Focused Therapy (EFT) helps you better understand, process, and transform your emotional experiences.
 Rather than avoiding or suppressing emotions, this approach supports you in working through them in a safe and guided way.
+EFT helps us see and connect with the emotions and emotional needs that are affecting our behaviours and feelings in relationships.

 EFT is particularly helpful in understanding patterns in relationships and emotional responses.